 CUC Code of Governance

-The Committee of University Chairs (CUC) has published a revised Higher Education Code of Governance in December 2014.
+The Committee of University Chairs (CUC) published the latest version of their Higher Education Code of Governance in September 2020.
 The revision updates and extends the previous version of the Code, reflecting both broader public debates about governance and learning from past failures of governance at individual higher education institutions.
 Presented using a different format and style, the revised Code marries new content with material retained from the previous version of the Code.
 Alongside a set of core values, seven primary elements of higher education are identified.
 Whereas previously to meet the requirements of the Code institutions were asked to ‘comply’ or ‘explain’, they are now asked to ‘apply’ or ‘explain’.

 While the role of the Code in supporting good governance is recognised, so to is the need for ‘a set of strong relationships based on mutual respect, trust and honesty to be maintained between the governing body, the clerk to the board, the vice-chancellor and the senior management team.’
 The importance of such relationships and examples of how they can be achieved in practice is a recurring theme of our Governor Dialogue series of interviews with chairs of governing bodies.